HarshaYeluru/ATC_round1/README.md

 - templates/tls_secret.yml will create a secret with SSL generated keys and added them to the pod at /tmp/ directory

 ## Step-03: Test auto scaling

+- Wait till the service had a public IP assigned
+-
 - Execute the script check_autoscale.py

 ```